Introduction to graph theory.

 Yes, because she gorges herself to satisfy herself (and you) so much she gets shot on sight.

 Most actually just call the cops on her.
-So, to visit all the restaurants, she needs to come up with a path that Such a path in a graph, that visits all the nodes at least once, is called a Hamiltonian path.
+So, to visit all the restaurants, she needs to come up with a path that Such a path in a graph, that visits all the nodes exactly once, is called a Hamiltonian path.
 If it is a cycle (i.e., you go back at the beginning of your travel), it's called a Hamiltonian cycle.

 Try to figure out Hamiltonian paths in these different towns, as raided by Karol.